Aspie96/blog/content/posts/free_software.md

 ## Basic ideas

 Programmers typically create software by writing *source code* in a *programming language*.
 Source code is primarily text.
 It's a detailed description of the program which trained humans and computers alike can understand.
-Source code can be converted, trough *compilation*, into other forms that can only be read by computers: *object code*.
+It can be converted, trough *compilation*, into other forms that can only be read by computers: *object code*.
 The result is still the same program, just represented in a different way, which is usually more efficient.
 The reverse operation (going from object code to human-readable source code) is often hard, if not nearly impossible.

 Legally, original literary and artistic works, such as poems and paintings, are covered by *copyright* (or "author's rights").
 Some uniformity across different countries is provided by the [Berne Convention](https://www.wipo.int/treaties/en/ip/berne/).
 Copyright is automatic and it exists from the moment the work is first fixed in a material medium.
-In general, preparing derivatives based on an existing work, reproducing it in copies or conveying it to the public are actions that, with some exceptions, require authorization from the copyright holder and are illegal if unauthorized.
+In general, preparing derivatives based on an existing work, reproducing it in copies and conveying it to the public are actions that, with some exceptions, require authorization from the copyright holder and are illegal if unauthorized.
 Software is covered by [copyright](https://en.wikipedia.org/wiki/Software_copyright) because it is either considered a kind of literary work or protected similarly to literary works.

 Suppose you receive a program, made by someone else, in object form.
 You cannot study it and know what it does and how it works in detail, because you don't have the corresponding source code to read.
 You could technically distribute copies of the program (computers can always copy data), but you aren't legally allowed to do so without authorization.
-Modifying the program to make your own version is something you may be unable to do for both reasons.
+You may be unable to modify the program to your liking for both legal and technical reasons.

-In an ever more digitalized world, these restrictions give a lot of power to those that exercise them, and a lot of control on those that become dependent on the programs they use.
+In an ever more digitalized world, restrictions on software give a lot of power to its rightholders, and a lot of control on those that become dependent on the programs they use.

 ## Free software

 [*Free software*](https://www.gnu.org/philosophy/free-sw.html) is software which any user, in any field of endeavor, is free to run, analyze, modify and distribute.
-This implies that it is provided alongside with equal access to its source code as well as an authorization to perform such actions.
-Anyone who owns a copy of the program has *software freedom*.
+This means that it is provided alongside with equal access to its source code, as well as an authorization to perform these actions.

-It is important to note that in "free software" the word "free" refers to freedom (as in "free speech"), not to price (as in "free beer").
+In "free software" the word "free" refers to freedom (as in "free speech"), not to price (as in "free beer").
 This ambiguity is specific to the English language, which is why sometimes the Spanish and French word "libre" is used instead of "free" to avoid confusion.
-In practice, free software is often distributed at no charge (partly because anyone that receives can also distribute it), but a lot of software available at no charge is not free software.
+In practice, free software typically happens to be distributed at no charge (partly because anyone that receives can also distribute it), but a lot of software available at no charge is not free software.

 The [GNU](https://www.gnu.org/) project, [announced](https://www.gnu.org/gnu/initial-announcement.html) by [Richard Stallman](https://stallman.org/) in the '80s, who then published the [GNU Manifesto](https://www.gnu.org/gnu/manifesto.html), is especially important for the history of free software.
 The idea was to create a free operating compatible with Unix (a popular operating system at the time).
 Stallman also founded the [Free Software Foundation](https://www.fsf.org/), a non-profit organization which supports the GNU project and other initiatives and also maintains the [free software definition](https://www.gnu.org/philosophy/free-sw.html).

-The *free software movement* supports software freedom on moral grounds, based on the idea that non-free software is controlled by its owner rather than the user and that it constitutes an instrument of unjust power over users' computing.
-It is, however, possible to use and endorse free software because of its numerous advantages, even without agreeing with the philosophy underlying movement.
+The *free software movement* supports software freedom on moral grounds, based on the idea that non-free software is controlled by its owner rather than the user and that this constitutes an instrument of unjust power over users' computing.
+It is, however, possible to use and endorse free software because of its numerous advantages, even without agreeing with the philosophy underlying the movement.

 The [Debian](https://www.debian.org/index.it.html) project, announced by [Ian Murdock](https://ianmurdock.com/) in 1993, builds upon GNU and a lot of other software to deliver a free operating system.
 It is still extremely popular and relevant in technical environments.
 Debian used to be sponsored by the Free Software Foundation.
 [Bruce Perens](https://perens.com/) later became the leader of the project and wrote the [Debian Free Software Guidelines](https://wiki.debian.org/DebianFreeSoftwareGuidelines), which Debian uses, together with other documents, to establish the boundary between free and proprietary software.

 ## Free software licenses

-The free software community has a rather clear conventional understanding on what restrictions can exist without making a program non-free.
-Software which is, in some way, non-free, is referred to as "proprietary".

-Besides source code, a user needs to be allowed, by the rightholders of the program, to exercise software freedom, trough a *license* (which is a synonym of "authorization" and of "permission").
+In order to exercise software freedom, a user needs to be allowed, by the rightholders of the program, to do so, trough a *license* (which is a synonym of "authorization" and of "permission").

-Free software licenses are *public licenses* (given to anyone that receives a copy of the program) and are written as reusable documents.
+Free software licenses are *public licenses* (permissions given to anyone that receives a copy of the program) and are written as reusable documents.
 In principle, it's possible for anyone to write one's own license, but it's strongly recommended to stick to a well-known one instead, in order to prevent [proliferation](https://en.wikipedia.org/wiki/License_proliferation).

+A license can come at certain *conditions*, meaning that it only applies as long as long as they are followed.
+Most licenses have at least some conditions (or fail to allow certain activities).
+Some conditions or restrictions are considered permissible in a free software license.

 Conditions such as that of providing attribution or retaining certain notices when distributing the program are permissible and widespread in free software licenses, as are disclaimers of warranty and liability.
 On the other hand, restrictions against commercial use or uses which the author abhors for moral or political reasons can never be part of a free software license, especially when they limit the [freedom to run the program](https://www.gnu.org/philosophy/programs-must-not-limit-freedom-to-run.html).